alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 ```

 Having 4/9 is enough to try nutrimatic.
 First instinct is to read first letters, but ending in
 SD seems bad.
+If I were making this puzzle **(constructor mindset)**, I'd want to put the theme of
-So let's try taking the 3rd letter of each, since that would be thematic.
-If we
+3 everywhere, so let's try indexing the 3rd letter.

+This gives `.an....io`, and if we
-scroll down [the list](https://nutrimatic.org/2024/?q=AanAAAAio&go=Go) a bit, we see `DANCE
+scroll down [the list](https://nutrimatic.org/2024/?q=AanAAAAio&go=Go) of nutrimatic results a bit, we see `DANCE
 TRIO`, which was the answer.

 During the hunt, some teams solved this puzzle in 5 minutes.
-My team didn't match that speed, but you can
+My team was not that fast (13 minutes), but you can
 see how applying a few tricks let us focus directly on the solve path and reduced unnecessary effort.
+This solve was a very extreme case, and the tricks I've described are usually not *this* effective, but try them out sometime.

 *Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi, Olga Vinogradova for giving feedback on earlier drafts of this post.*